 Our wedding day was wonderful, however, there was a miscommunication about two items on our bill, which amounted to $360!
 After discussing this with the manager two weeks later, we came to a good compromise.
 We also learned a valuable lesson — make sure you get all wedding fees in writing.
 A lot of vendors will have contracts, such as, the venue, baker, caterer, and professional wedding photographer in Houston.

-4. Include Tips into Your Budget:
+4. Include Tips in Your Financial Wedding Budget:

 5. Deposit Money Before Your Honeymoon: